-Keep your emergency fund in an account that makes at least 1% (I love Allyand use them for my savings).
+Keep your emergency fund in an account that makes at least 1% (CIT Bank currently offers 1.35%!).
 Savings account rates don’t get much better than that, but to make that million you’ll need something with much a better return.
 One of the most effective ways build wealth is to invest in low fee index funds.
-I recommend Betterment because they invest your money into index funds with the best returns, and they automatically reallocate your accounts so that you never have to worry about it.
+I recommend using a platform like Ally or Betterment because they invest your money into index funds, and they automatically reallocate your accounts so that you never have to worry about it.

 Where to keep your savings:

-- Keep your emergency fund in a high interest savings account.
+- Keep your emergency fund in a high yield savings account.
 I recommend keeping at least a few thousand dollars there.

 - Contribute to your 401k, 403b, or 457b retirement plan.
 This goes double if your employer gives you a match.
 That’s free money!
 Contributing to your pre-tax retirement plan will also help you come tax time because you won’t owe taxes on your contributions until you withdraw them later in life.

 - Contribute to your HSA account if you’re eligible.
 (You must have a high deductible health insurance plan to be eligible).